bounswe/bounswe2023group6/README.md

 # CMPE352 Fundamentals of Software Engineering Spring - 2023 - GROUP 6 💻

 Hi!
-This is the README page of Group 6 🫂.
+This is the README page of Group 6.

-# Project Description Down Here 👇
+# What We Will Be Doing👇
-A video game review platform where users discuss video games, create related events and find friends to play together and share their achievements.
+>A video game review platform where users discuss video games, create related events and find friends to play together and share their achievements.
 Variety of this platform can be extended from console and PC games to board games.
 Besides discussing, reviewing and rating games, players can make use of this platform similar to group finders in MMORPGs to match people.
 Players can create both offline